 —Charlie Croker, after Arthur blows up the panel truck they've been practicing with

 For the 2003 film, see here.A 1969 film starring Michael Caine, involving him being let out of prison and gathering a gang of bank robbers together to rob a van full of gold.
 Involves one of the best car chases in cinema (with Mini Coopers) and one of the most famous lines in cinema, when someone uses slightly too much explosive on a van during a test and is reminded "You're only supposed to blow the bloody doors off!"A highly popular British film and often repeated on TV.
 Years later an episode of MacGyver, "Thief of Budapest", lifted most of the film's iconic car chase, using creative editing to transpose it from Turin to Hungary!
+Years after that, a Driver style driving action game based on the movie was released on the original PlayStation.

 You're only supposed to blow the bloody tropes off!!